Skip to main content

 There were three crosses on the hill that day.
 On one was a blaspheming criminal; in the middle was the Son of God paying the penalty for sin; and on the third cross hung a repentant sinner saying, “Jesus, remember me when You come in Your kingdom!”
 (Luke 23:42).
 There was nothing he could do except believe that Jesus was the Messiah, and Christ answered him, “Today you shall be with Me in Paradise” (v.
 43).
 The only way to be saved is through faith in Jesus Christ.

 • Consider God’s view of sin and the cost that He and Jesus paid for your atonement.
-How does this affect your perception of sin and your tolerance of it in your life?
+How does this affect your perception and tolerance of sin in your life?

 Download Link